 Coronavirus (COVID-19) rent advice

-We’ve put together some information to answer some of the most frequently asked questions about keeping on top of your rent, both throughout the Government's restrictions from March 2020 onwards, and as we return to a more normal way of life.
+We’ve put together some information to answer some of the most frequently asked questions about keeping on top of your rent, even though the Government's restrictions are no longer in place and we have returned to a more normal way of life.

 If you would like to speak to us about your rent account, or need further advice and support, including information on claiming benefits, then you can email firstname.lastname@example.org or call 01442 228000 and either ask for your Housing Officer by name or just say "Housing Rent".

 What do I need to do?

-If your household income has reduced recently, we recommend that you make a claim for benefits.
+If your household income has reduced recently, or if you are losing income because you have COVID-19 and are unable to work, we recommend that you make a claim for benefits right away.
 This may include applying for Universal Credit, Council Tax Support or Housing Benefit.

 If you are entitled to the housing element of Universal Credit, you may be able to ask for an Advance Payment.
 This would give you access to funds straight away should you need it, but is a loan and will need to be paid back.

 If you would like to discuss payment options or arrangements, please email email@example.com or call 01442 228000 and either ask for your Housing Officer by name or just say "Housing Rent".

 What about my rent account?

 I’m not sure what I'm entitled to.
 Can you help me?

 If you would like more information or to speak with a member of the Housing Income team, please email firstname.lastname@example.org or call 01442 228000 and either ask for your Housing Officer by name or just say "Housing Rent".

 I’m already under a payment agreement or court order for my rent.
 What do I do?

-If your income has been affected and you are now unable to meet these payments, please contact us as soon as possible.
-(If you have a court order you would also need to contact the court and ask for a variation to your agreed payments.)
+If your income was affected by COVID-19 restrictions and you were unable to meet these payments, you should have contacted us as soon as possible.
+(If you have a court order you would have needed to contact the court and ask for a variation to your agreed payments.)